Ah – the fourteenth episode of “Gotham”!

 At least for now he got found by some church ladies, so maybe something good might rub off.
 Besides, if Fish Mooney becomes a pirate queen, shouldn’t Oswald at least take a crack at singing in a church choir?

-Um…yeah, no. Stick to snitching, Oswald.
+Um…, no. Stick to snitching, Oswald.
 Penguins really can’t carry a tune to save their life and you’ve already had one too many close calls as it is.